Best Samsung monitors Android Central 2021

 Gorgeous 4K LED: Samsung M7 SeriesStaff Pick

 This 32-inch LED monitor offers 4K resolution with a 60Hz refresh rate, ultimately delivering a stunning, smooth picture.
-Its sleek design should fit in well on any desk, and it even has smart TV functionality such as Netflix, HBO, and even Apple AirPlay 2.
+Its sleek design fits well on any desk, and it even has smart TV functionality such as Netflix, HBO, and even Apple AirPlay 2.
 Connect it using either an HDMI or USB-C cable.

-This 49-inch ultrawide monitor from Samsung has a 32:10 aspect ratio and 3840x1200 resolution, which is ideal for serious multitasking, considering it's basically two 27-inch monitors in one.
-It has a 120Hz refresh rate for smooth visuals, it's curved for more comfortable viewing, and features support for AMD FreeSync 2.
+This 49-inch ultrawide monitor from Samsung has a 32:10 aspect ratio and 3840x1200 resolution, ideal for serious multitasking, considering it's basically two, 27-inch monitors in one.
+It has a 120Hz refresh rate for smooth visuals, curved for more comfortable viewing, and features support for AMD FreeSync 2.
 Connect with USB-C, or one of the dual DisplayPorts, or HDMI, and enjoy the big screen.